-Stock futures stabilize as trade tensions ease
+Stock futures turn negative on trade tensions

 Financial shares may be active on Thursday, as the Federal Reserve prepares to begin releasing the first round of results from the central bank’s annual stress tests.

-On the economic agenda, the Bank of England may give hints about where interest rates are headed, but no change in rates is expected at this meeting.
+On the economic agenda, the Bank of England left its key interest rate unchanged at 0.50%, as expected.

+If the economy is turning the corner, the idea of an August rate increase could be on the table.

 In the U.S., traders will examine the weekly jobless claims numbers and also the latest read on manufacturing in the Mid-Atlantic region with the Philly Fed report.